SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron lifted a sheet of metal from the first of the three bins.
 "This is an aluminum sheet.
 You'd find this on the side of houses sometimes.
 It's widely used in other areas too."

-She levitated a long, almost bar-like piece of metal from the second bin.
+She levitated a long, rigid piece of metal from the second bin.
+From each end it resembled the letter X.

 "This is extruded aluminum.
 It was heated up and forced through an opening to make it this shape."

-She levitated a third piece of metal from the third bin, this one bowl shaped.
+She levitated a third piece of metal from the third bin, this one bowl-shaped.

-"This one is called cast aluminum.
-The metal was poured into a cast to create it."
+"This one is cast aluminum.
+The metal was melted into a liquid and poured into a cast in the shape of this piece."

 Everypony looked at the three pieces floating in front of them.

-"We pay 1.47 bits per pound for sheet aluminum, 0.97 for extruded, and 1.03 for cast."
+"We pay one point forty-seven bits per pound for sheet aluminum, point ninety-seven for extruded, and one point oh-three for cast."

 She put all the pieces back and the group moved on.

 "The next three bins are also all one metal type: brass."

-She brought out the first metal.
-It was a shutoff valve for plumbing with the steel handle missing.
-"This is red brass.
-It's a shutoff valve for pipes.
-When you turn the handle, it stops the flow of water or whatever liquid is inside."
+She brought out the first example.
+It was a thick tube with a round part in the middle.
+"This is is a plumbing shutoff valve.
+There's usually a handle on the side here, and when you turn the handle, it stops the flow of water or whatever liquid is inside.
+This part is made of red brass."

 She continued, "Brass is an alloy metal, meaning it's two different metals combined.
 In this case, brass is made from copper and zinc.
-Red brass is 85% copper and 15% zinc."
+Red brass is eighty-five percent copper and fifteen percent zinc."

 They all looked at the valve.
+It wasn't actually red, but more of a slightly orangey gold color.

-"Red brass is typically found in plumbing, sprinklers, and industrial machinery parts."
+"Red brass is typically found in plumbing, sprinklers, and industrial machinery."

 She placed that piece back and got one from the second brass bin.
-This one was a key.
+This one was a key, and had a dull yellow color.

-"Yellow brass is around 35 to 40 percent copper.
-It's typically found in plumbing fixtures, like valves and faucets, and in musical instruments."
+"Yellow brass is around thirty-five to forty percent copper.
+It's also found in plumbing fixtures, like valves and faucets, but it's also used in musical instruments.
+And keys, like this one."

-Everypony looked at the key as she levitated out a brass piece of an instrument.
+Everypony looked at the key as she levitated out a piece of brass instrument.

 "Fun fact, the brass section of an orchestra or band is called that because most of their instruments are made from brass."

 After they got a good look at both pieces, she put them back and got something from the third bin.
-It was shutoff valve with the non-brass handle still attached.
+It was a shutoff valve much like the first one, but with the non-brass handle still attached.

 "The last bin is for dirty brass.
 This is dirty because it still has the steel handle on it."

 Everypony looked at it before she put it back.

-"We pay 2.83 bits per pound for red brass, 2.66 for yellow brass, and 1.27 for dirty brass."
+"We pay two point eighty-three bits per pound for red brass, two point sixty-six for yellow brass, and one point twenty-seven for dirty brass."

 They moved to the next bin before she levitated out a pair of cymbals.

-"Bronze is another alloy metal, this one being 88% copper and 12% tin usually.
-Bronze is typically used in bells, medals, cymbals, and statues."
+"Bronze is another alloy metal, this one being eighty-eight percent copper and twelve-percent tin usually.
+Bronze is typically used in sculptures like medals and statues, and percussion instruments like bells and cymbals."

 Pinkie Pie raised her hoof as the ponies looked at the metal.